Musée Réattu: Museum

-The Museum was officially created in 1868, initially featuring the collections and the works of Jacques Réattu.
+The museum was officially created in 1868, initially featuring the collections and the works of Jacques Réattu.
 On February 24, 1888, Van Gogh who had moved to Arles three days earlier wrote about the museum in a letter to his brother Theo (original in French): "The women really are beautiful here, it's no joke — on the other hand, the Arles museum is dreadful and a joke, and fit to be in Tarascon — there's also a museum of antiquities, they're genuine."
 Somewhat less derogatory, the 1891 edition of a Baedeker Guide covering southern France read: "In the former Grand-Prieuré is the Musée Réattu, a small picture gallery (many copies)."
 In 1901, the museum had six exhibition rooms.

+Fittingly, the museum has in its holdings a letter from Van Gogh to Paul Gauguin written at Arles on 21 January 1889.
+It mentions Van Gogh’s painting of sunflowers in a vase against a yellow background.

 In the 1950s, at the time of the renovations of the building, modern art began entering the collections.
 Initiated by Lucien Clergue and Jean-Maurice Rouquette in 1965, the foundation of the department of photography was the first of its kind in an arts museum in France.
 In 1971, Pablo Picasso donated 57 of his recent drawings to the Musée Réattu.
 Sound art began entering the collection in 2006.
 In 2008, an exhibition of the works of French fashion designer Christian Lacroix has attracted 120,000 visitors.
 The exhibition "Revoir Réattu" opened in November 2013.